lardemua/atom_documentation/docs/index.md

 ### What is a label?

-A label is a data point selected from the complete sensor data, obtained through a labeling or pattern detection procedure .
+A label is a set of data points selected from the complete sensor data, obtained through a labeling or pattern detection procedure.
 The representation of a label differs according to the sensor modality, as detailed next.

 RGB camera labels are a list of image pixel coordinates of the corners of the pattern.